 NIDUS is a collaborative, multidisciplinary network dedicated to the acceleration of scientific discovery in delirium research, through focused collaboration and creation of sustainable infrastructure to enhance innovative and high-quality research.
-NIDUS was created in response to a call from the National Institutes on Aging to support a collaborative network to advance scientific research on the causes, mechanisms, outcomes, diagnosis, prevention, and treatment of delirium in older adults (Grant no. R24AG054259).
+Specifically, NIDUS was created in response to a call from the National Institutes on Aging to support a collaborative network to advance scientific research on the causes, mechanisms, outcomes, diagnosis, prevention, and treatment of delirium in older adults (Grant no. R33AG071744).

 Challenges in Delirium Research

-- There are currently no known biomarkers for the diagnosis or staging of delirium, although several possible biomarkers have been proposed.
+- There are currently no known biomarkers for the diagnosis or staging of delirium.
+Although several possible biomarkers have been proposed.

 How does NIDUS fit in?

-- The Network for Investigation of Delirium: Unifying Scientists, or NIDUS, is an NIA-funded collaborative effort to establish a resource network for the study of delirium (Grant no. R24AG054259, PI: Inouye).
+- The Network for Investigation of Delirium: Unifying Scientists, or NIDUS, is an NIA-funded collaborative effort to establish a resource network for the study of delirium (Grant no. R33AG071744, PI: Inouye).